bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 |[tapedeck1.jpg](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/misc/tapedeck1.jpg)|90|90|False|93|0.753|0.992|
 |[tapedeck2.jpg](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/misc/tapedeck2.jpg)|92|92|False|95|0.421|0.996|

-Here *Q(im)* is the quality estimate from the original ImageMagick heuristic, *Q(im), mod* is the quality estimate from the modified ImageMagick heuristic, *Q(dt)* is the quality estimate from the direct table match method.
-In addition *Exact(im, mod)* is the "exactness" indicator of the modified ImageMagick heuristic, and *RMSE(dt)* and *NSE(dt)* are the root mean squared error and Nash-Sutcliffe Efficiency values reported by the direct table match method, respectively.
+Here *Q(im)* is the quality estimate from the original ImageMagick heuristic, *Q(im), mod* is the quality estimate from the modified ImageMagick heuristic, *Q(ls)* is the quality estimate from the least squares matching method.
+In addition *Exact(im, mod)* is the "exactness" indicator of the modified ImageMagick heuristic, and *RMSE(lsm)* and *NSE(lsm)* are the root mean squared error and Nash-Sutcliffe Efficiency values reported by the least squares matching method, respectively.

 Below I highlight some of the more interesting results.

 ### [jpeg444.jpg](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/misc/jpeg444.jpg)

 For this image, both the original and modified ImageMagick heuristics estimate the quality at 60%, with no "exact" match.
-By contrast, the direct table match method came up with a quality of 75%, with *RMSE* and *NSE* indicating a perfect match with the standard JPEG quantization tables.
+By contrast, the least squares matching method came up with a quality of 75%, with *RMSE* and *NSE* indicating a perfect match with the standard JPEG quantization tables.
 This is comfirmed by plotting the coefficients from the quantization tables against the standard coefficients:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/jpeg444-scatter.png" alt="scatter plot of T against Ts for file jpeg444.jpg, with Quality = 75%, RMSE = 0.0 and NSE = 1.0.">